goreleaser/nfpm/www/docs/configuration.md

 description: Sample package

 # Vendor.
-# This will expand any env var you set in the field, eg vendor: ${VENDOR}
+# This will expand any env var you set in the field, e.g. vendor: ${VENDOR}
 # This is only used by the rpm packager.
 vendor: GoReleaser